Joe1724/fit-flow-backend/README.md

 ## 🛡️ Security

-* Passwords are hashed using Bcrypt.
+This API implements advanced security measures to protect user data:

+* **PII Encryption**: Sensitive fields like **Name** and **Email** are encrypted at rest using Laravel's encryption services (AES-256-CBC).
+If the database is compromised, user data remains unreadable.
+* **Blind Indexing**: Login lookups use a separate SHA-256 `email_hash` column.
+This allows the system to verify credentials without ever exposing or decrypting the full email list during queries.
-* API endpoints are protected using Laravel Sanctum middleware.
+* **Access Control**: All private endpoints are protected by **Laravel Sanctum** middleware.
-* Validation rules prevent double-booking and duplicate payments.
+* **Data Integrity**: Strict validation rules prevent double-booking and duplicate payments.

 ```